GOP Rep Tries To Bring A Gun To House Floor

-Category: World Politics Hits: 2Republicans continuing to flaunt the rules of the House and the laws of Washington DC.
+Category: World Politics Hits: 8Republicans continuing to flaunt the rules of the House and the laws of Washington DC.
 Andy Harris is a particularly egregious example.
 Just two weeks ago he nearly got into a fistfight on the floor of the House.
 Source: Huffington Post WASHINGTON ― New security measures outside the U.S. House chamber prevented a Republican lawmaker from bringing a gun onto the House floor Thursday.
 Rep. Andy Harris (R-Md.), who has repeatedly flouted the magnetometers that were installed near the House chamber after the Jan.
 6 attack on the U.S. Capitol, set off the metal detectors while trying to enter.
 When an officer with a metal detector wand scanned him, a firearm was detected on Harris’s side, concealed by his suit coat.
 Police refused to let Harris in, and the officer signaled a security agent that Harris had a gun on him by motioning toward his own firearm.
 HuffPost witnessed the interaction and later confirmed with a Capitol official that Harris was carrying a gun.
 HuffPost watched Harris try to get another member to take the gun from him so he could go vote.
 The member, Rep. John Katko (R-N.Y.), told Harris he didn’t have “a license” and refused to hold the weapon for him.

 Read more https://crooksandliars.com/2021/01/gop-rep-tries-bring-gun-house-floor